James Nestor, author portrait

 James Nestor

-James Nestor is an author and science journalist who has written for Scientific American, The Atlantic, Outside, The New York Times, and more.
-His 2014 book, Deep: Freediving, Renegade Science, and What The Ocean Tells Us about Ourselves, was a PEN American finalist, an Amazon Best Science Book of the Year, and a New York Times Editor’s Choice.
-His next book, Breath: The New Science of a Lost Art, is an international bestseller, with more than three million copies sold in 44 languages.
-Breath was awarded the Best General Nonfiction Book by the American Society of Journalists and Authors and was a Finalist for Science Book of the Year at the Royal Society.
-Nestor’s collaboration with The Global Classroom, a partnership with the World Health Organisation and supported by UNICEF, teaches millions of children around the world to breathe better.
+James Nestor is an author and science journalist who has written for Scientific American, Outside, The New York Times, and more.
+His first nonfiction book, Deep: Freediving, Renegade Science, and What the Ocean Tells Us About Ourselves (2014), was a PEN America finalist, an Amazon Best Science Book of the Year, and a New York Times Editors’ Choice.
+His second book, Breath: The New Science of a Lost Art, is an international bestseller, with more than three million copies sold in forty-four languages.
+Breath was awarded the Best General Nonfiction Book by the American Society of Journalists and Authors and was a finalist for the Royal Society Science Book Prize.
+Nestor’s collaboration with the Global Classroom, a partnership with the World Health Organization and supported by UNICEF, teaches millions of children around the world to breathe better.
 More at mrjamesnestor.com.

 Breath